Ratio.City in-app payments

 Best practise research

 Our research began by conducting competitor and best practise research.
-As in-app payments are common among SaaS products, we mainly looked at tools we pay for ourselves (for access reasons) with high UX standards.
-This included Figma, Miro, Adobe, Loom, Netflix, Spotify, Notion and Monday.
+As in-app payments are common among SaaS products, we mainly looked at tools our customers would already be using (whether personal or professional) with high UX standards.
+This included Netflix, Spotify, Notion and Monday.

 Personas

-Our user researcher created personas for each of our key user types and drafted customer journey maps; this included munipal planners, private planner, developers, lawyers and architects.
+Our user researcher created personas for each of our key user types and drafted customer journey maps; this included municipal planners, private planners and developers, our internal commercial team, and members of the accounts teams from our user organisations.
+The accounts teams were a new persona for us that we hadn't tested with before so particular attention was paid to this group.
 We considered who would be making the payments, how they would be introduced to the platform and their familiarity with payment processes.

 Design process

-Next we created lo-fi prototypes for moderated user testing with our current customers.
+Next I created lo-fi prototypes for moderated user testing with our current customers.
 Feedback from user testing was positive, including:

 ‘It was clear and straightforward to do - very similar to other programmes I have used’